-Impact of the business environment on the Parent
+Impact of the business environment on Alpha Bank A.E.
+Group

-The Parent remains under close supervision by the ECB and the Bank of Greece (being components of the Single Supervisory Mechanism, 'SSM') and continues to reduce its exposures both in Greece and overseas.

-The Group continued to improve its Statement of Financial Position and overall financial position throughout 2019.
-A significant milestone was the Parent's full repayment of the Emergency Liquidity Assistance in March 2019.
+The Parent remains under close supervision by the European Central Bank and the Bank of Greece (being components of the Single Supervisory Mechanism, 'SSM').
+The Group continued to improve its Statement of Financial Position and overall financial position throughout 2020.